tomkob9999/datafake/docs/README.md

 - original Japanese name, address and text generation/conversion modules are included (these libraries are not light, but quite powerful)
 # Usage

+You can either access the internet site ( https://tomkob9999.github.io/datafake/ ) via Github Pages service, or download the source codes and run on your PC.

-On desktop (Windows/Mac/Linux/others), download the zip file and unzip.
-Then, launch DataFake.html on the browser of your choice (typically double-clicking the file).
+When running on desktop (Windows/Mac/Linux/others), download the zip file and unzip.
+Then, launch index.html on the browser of your choice (typically double-clicking the file).
 That is all.

 # Features
 - Dynamically add fields: done